renode/renode-docs/source/advanced/platform_description_format.md

 All of `TypeName`, `registrationInfo` and `attributes` are optional, but at least one of them must be present.
 If an entry contains a TypeName, then it is a *creating entry* (otherwise it is an *updating entry*).

-Each creating entry declares a variable, there can be only one declaration for a given variable and it must be the first entry that is encountered when parsing the file, unless the variable is declared before parsing.
+Each creating entry declares a variable, there can be only one declaration for a given variable.
+The declaration can be done anywhere in the file hierarchy.
-For example all peripherals that are registered in the machine are also imported as variables and can have their updating entries (but not creating entries).
+All peripherals that are registered in the machine are also imported as variables and can have their updating entries (but not creating entries).

-In other words this code is legal:
+Both of the below are legal:

 ``` none
 variable1: SomeType